-The Owner of the Water, Wastewater, and Recycle Water Systems and all associated design and construction is the San Antonio Water System (SAWS).
-SAWS requires that all Contractors have a project-specific safety plan and that the safety plans comply with OSHA regulations and this Construction Safety and Health Program.
-Once SAWS has reviewed the Construction Safety and Health Program, the Construction Contractor shall be expected to implement the plan.

-The Contractor will verify that its Subcontractors comply with the specified safety requirements, as SAWS does not have a contractual relationship with the Subcontractors.
+- 1. SAWS: The Owner of the Water, Wastewater, and Recycle Water Systems and all associated design and construction is the San Antonio Water System (SAWS).
+SAWS requires that all Contractors have a project-specific safety and health plan and that it comply with OSHA regulations and this Construction Safety and Health Program.
+Once SAWS has accepted the Construction Safety and Health Program, the Construction Contractor shall implement the plan.
+The Contractor will assure that its Subcontractors comply with all safety requirements, as SAWS does not have a contractual relationship with the Subcontractors. - 2.
+Contractor Project Manager: The Contractor Project Manager must be a "competent" person who has been designated as the field representative by the Contractor.
+A "competent" person is one that has been trained in excavation safety, work zone traffic control, confined space entry, and hazardous materials responsibilities and has the authority to take prompt, corrective measures to eliminate problems.